Kitten playing with small ball.

 What are signs of a healthy kitten?

-A healthy kitten is playful, curious, interactive, and mischievous.
-They eat regularly and are eager for more food.
+A healthy kitten is playful, curious, interactive, mischievous, and eats regularly.

 When should I spay or neuter my kitten?